awestover/thoughts/content/0stack/the world is full of allies.md

 But I want to start considering the *ally* model more.

 When your prior has large mass on the "other ppl are my allies" branch, it can cause the following things:
-- generally leads to more honesty / open communication with others
+- Generally leads to more honesty / open communication with others
-- probably just leads to nicer interactions over all
+- Probably just leads to nicer interactions over all
-- also hopefully it helps me remember that I have [[Terms for others in my utility function]].
+- Also hopefully it helps me remember that I have [[Terms for others in my utility function]].
+- Also leads to you asking for help more often, which is a great way to strengthen connections and get help!

 Now please, don't take this too far.
 The universe does not care about you *at all*.